 The protein encoded by this gene is a galanin-like G protein-coupled receptor that binds metastin, a peptide encoded by the metastasis suppressor gene KISS1.
 The tissue distribution of the expressed gene suggests that it is involved in the regulation of endocrine function, and this is supported by the finding that this gene appears to play a role in the onset of puberty.
 Mutations in this gene have been associated with hypogonadotropic hypogonadism and central precocious puberty. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KISS1R Gene

 KISS1R (KISS1 Receptor) is a Protein Coding gene.
-Diseases associated with KISS1R include central precocious puberty and hypogonadotropic hypogonadism 8 with or without anosmia.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with KISS1R include precocious puberty, central, 1 and hypogonadotropic hypogonadism 8 with or without anosmia.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and neuropeptide receptor activity.
 An important paralog of this gene is GALR2.